API Connectors

 - Authentication — None / Basic / Bearer / API Key / OAuth2 (with conditional fields per scheme).

-- Endpoints — catalogue of HTTP endpoints exposed by the connector.
+- Endpoints — catalogue of HTTP endpoints exposed by the connector, with per-endpoint Content-Type.

 - Test — built-in runner to call an endpoint with custom parameters and inspect the response.